This is not the plane I flew in on.

 Sometimes we talk while hiking.

-One guide explains his thoughts on the economic recession that he heard from the Peruvian Economics Minister: "People with four houses suddenly found that they could only afford two of them, and people with four cars now can only afford two of them.
-Do you have any extra houses or cars?
-No?
-Then don't worry about the economy and go on with your life."
+One guide explains his thoughts on the economic recession that he heard from the Peruvian Economics Minister: "People with four houses suddenly found that they could only afford two of

 What is that?
 That's a picture of me and my guide, Jose Antonio.
 I'm not sure why he's holding the banana leaves near my ears.